 After Phelps won his eighth Olympic gold medal in 2008, he reportedly earned a $1 million bonus from then-sponsor Speedo.
 He put that bonus toward the Michael Phelps Foundation, which offers water-safety courses and swim training, according to an interview he did on “TODAY.”

 Phelps announced that the 2016 Rio Olympics would be his last.
 He has current plans to mold young swimmers as a volunteer assistant coach at ASU, but fans hope he’ll surprise everyone with a comeback in the 2020 Tokyo Olympic Games.
-After all, he might want to make it an even 30.
+After all, he might want to make his medal count an even 30.

 Laura Woods contributed to the reporting for this article.